 A number of national studies have revealed inconsistencies in how different colleges and universities investigate and respond to campus sexual violence on campus.
 An overview of Ohio institutions by the Ohio Department of Higher Education (ODHE) shows wide variances in campus policies and support systems.

-Through the 2015 State budget, the Ohio Department of Higher Education was charged with developing model best practices for preventing and responding to campus sexual assault.
-A total of $2 million was allocated to support this work.
 To gain a better understanding of the diverse needs of Ohio’s colleges and universities, input was sought and received from campus presidents, advocacy groups, and campus and community experts statewide.
 National trends and best practices were also thoroughly researched.
 As a result of this collaborative approach, the Ohio Department of Higher Education recently released the “Changing Campus Culture: Preventing & Responding to Campus Sexual Violence,” report and recommendations, which build upon the existing work already underway on many Ohio college and university campuses.

 - Use data to guide action.
 Specifically, campuses are asked to administer an annual campus climate survey to inform prevention and response strategies, and to track trends over time.

 - Empower staff, faculty, campus law enforcement and students to prevent and respond to sexual violence through evidence-based training.
 Using feedback from the campus climate survey and/or other data sources to help select the most appropriate program, campuses should implement a comprehensive training program for their institution.
 Programs focused on bystander intervention are particularly encouraged.

 - Communicate a culture of shared respect and responsibility.
 Campuses should utilize a widespread awareness and communication campaign in conjunction with trainings and other initiatives to help encourage a safer culture.